mbaroukh/reactnative-calc/README.md

 keys sizes are computed base on screen width.
 They should be computed base on parent width.

+### keys font size

+Font size are hard coded.
+And in landscape mode, on some devices, the MR/MC/M+/M- are too big to fit.
+Due to their size, they are not always centered.

 ### look at [async flows](http://redux.js.org/docs/advanced/AsyncFlow.html) for redux